Amsterdam in December: 11 Things to Do + Travel Tips!

 Sample oliebollen.

-These Dutch doughnuts are round, deep-fried, sometimes stuffed with raisins, and absolutely delicious.
+These Dutch doughnuts are round, deep-fried, sometimes stuffed with raisins, and are absolutely delicious.

-They’re a typical cold-weather snack and a must-try Dutch food during your winter trip to Amsterdam!
+They’re a typical cold-weather snack and a must-try traditional Dutch food during your winter trip to Amsterdam!

 oliebollen in a vat of oil being fried. oliebollen are a must-try snack in amsterdam in winter